jiro-jasmin/Artist-s-portfolio/README.md

 This project is a web portfolio of a contemporary visual French artist 🎨
 This is a professional project actually on production!

-Find a funny animation on homepage (inspired by 2000s boucing DVD waiting screen!),
+Find a funny animation on homepage (inspired by 2000s boucing DVD logo screensaver!),
 scroll through the work of the artist with a dynamic scrollable menu,
 and check their latest exhibitions!
 You can change the language of the website by clicking on the very bottom-left button!